 With over 5,000 servers worldwide (32 of them in Austria), NordVPN offers IPs in 62 different countries and easily handles large traffic loads.
 SmartPlay technology makes NordVPN a great choice for streaming, and it gets past almost every geo-restriction and VPN block.

 It’s no wonder that NordVPN takes the number one spot in our user and expert VPN rankings.
-But if you’re not convinced, you can try it risk free with a 3-day free trial and 30-day money-back guarantee.
+But if you’re not convinced, you can try it risk free with a 30-day money-back guarantee.

 ExpressVPN offers easy-to-use apps for most operating systems.
 All apps include OpenVPN as their primary security protocol and automatically configure your connection to fit your online purpose, while allowing for customization if you’re a VPN pro.